tidalgardener/servicedash/CONTINUITY.md

   - Added internet-critical status sources (Cloudflare, GitHub, Netlify).
   - Added market metrics (BTC, FX, indices, commodities, mega-cap stocks) with numeric history storage and 24h deltas.
   - Added Doomsday Clock line at the bottom with direction/velocity vs the previous statement.
+  - Added AGI and ASI/Singularity “countdown clocks” pinned at the top (Metaculus + Manifold sources).
 - Now:
-  - Tighten layout/legibility for tall terminals (optional polish).
+  - Tighten layout/legibility for strict 80x25 (optional polish).
 - Next:
   - Tighten UI fit/legibility for strict 80x25 (optional polish).
   - Add export (CSV/JSON) if desired.

 ## Open questions (mark as UNCONFIRMED if needed)
 - UNCONFIRMED: Any other specific economic metrics you want (rates/indices/yields) beyond the defaults?
+- UNCONFIRMED: Prefer the AGI/ASI clocks to come from Metaculus only, or is Manifold acceptable as a source for one of them?

 ## Working set (files/ids/commands)
 - Files: `servicedash/`, `servicedash.json`, `requirements.txt`, `README.md`, `CONTINUITY.md`